 What is a Poochon?

-A poochon is a designer mix breed between a Bichon Frise and Toy Poodle.
-In our case it is a Bichon frise female and male toy poodle.
-See the meet the parents page HERE.
+A Poochon is a designer mix breed between a Bichon Frise and Toy Poodle.
+In our case it is a Bichon Frise female and male toy poodle.
+See the 'Poochon Mamas + Daddies' page HERE.

 Poochons get the best of both worlds.
-The Bichon Frsie and the poodle are two of the smartest, loyal, and family friendly breeds around.
-The poochon gets all the best traits from both mom and dad.
+The Bichon Frise and the Poodle are two of the smartest, loyal, and family friendly breeds around.
+The Poochon gets all the best traits from both mom and dad.